gem/oq-engine/doc/risklite.rst

 The ``Runner`` class in ``risklite.parallel`` provides a simple way to parallelize computations, which is suitable for risk calculations.
-It is possible to implement different strategies by subclassing or by not subclassing.
+It is possible to implement different strategies by subclassing, or by using a class with a compatible interface.
 The only requirements are:

 1. the runner object must have a ``.run`` method to be called with a callable, a sequence and possibly other optional arguments;
 2. the callable must accept a sequence as first argument.

-``runner.run(func, sequence)`` takes the sequence and splits it in chunks of a given chunksize, then it applies ``func`` to each chunk and collects the results.
-In risk computations the sequence is a list of hazard values and ``func`` is a risklib calculator;
-the output is a list of numpy arrays.
-It is possible to use the runner in different circumstances and to provide custom aggregation functions; see `openquake.risklite.tests.runner_test` for examples.
+The ``Runner`` class has signature
+``(seed, executor=FakeExecutor(), chunksize=None, agg=operator.add)``
+where:

+1. `seed` is a value of the same type of the return type of the callable, and it is the value which is returned when the callable is called with an empty sequence.
+The callables used by riskite returns lists, so the seed is the empty list.

-The ``Runner`` class uses the executor to submit the computation to a pool of workers.
+2. `executor` is an executor object, which is used to submit the computation to a pool of workers.
 The workers can be processes (when using `:class:concurrent.futures.ProcessPoolExecutor`) or threads (when using `:class:concurrent.futures.ThreadPoolExecutor`); it is a responsibility of the client to shutdown the pool at the end of the computation.

+3. `chunksize` is an integer; when not given is inferred automagically

+4. `agg` is the function used to aggregate the results of the computation;
+by default it is ``operator.add``.

+Having instantiate a ``runner`` object, calling ``runner.run(func, sequence)`` takes the sequence and splits it in chunks of the given chunksize, applies ``func`` to each chunk and collects the results by using the aggregation function.
+In risk computations the sequence is a list of hazard values and ``func`` is a risklib calculator; the output is a list of numpy arrays.
+It is possible to use the runner in different circumstances and to provide custom aggregation functions;
+see `openquake.risklite.tests.runner_test` for examples.

-The order of execution of the chunks is not specified, however the order of the results is guaranteed to be the same of the inputs, i.e. the list in output matches the list in input.
+The order of execution of the chunks is not specified, therefore the order of the results is guaranteed to be the same of the inputs.
+If you want to preserve the order, in such a way that the list in output matches the list in input, you must call `runner.run_in_order(func, inputlist)``: the order of the tasks is still random, but the results are kept in memory and ordered.
-Using ``runner.run(func, inputlist)`` is similar but not identical to calling ``executor.map(func, inputlist)``: the latter schedules all the tasks at once and then starts running them; the former instead takes in account the size of the pool, and schedule only enough tasks to fill the pool; when they are done, it schedules other tasks to fill the pool again and it continues until all the tasks are finished.
+This is similar but not identical to calling ``executor.map(func, inputlist)``: the latter schedules all the tasks at once and then starts running them; the former instead takes in account the size of the pool, and it schedules only enough tasks to fill the pool; when they are done, it schedules other tasks to fill the pool again and it continues until all the tasks are finished.
 This approach works because all the chunks have the same size and